The Dark Descent of Elizabeth Frankenstein by Kiersten White

 She’s his angel and he is her salvation.
 Elizabeth is made to feel (on her own part as well as Victor’s) that she’s nothing without him.
 And it’s interesting to see how the relationship grows through them doing everything for each other until the reveal.

 Victor in this book isn’t crazy.
 He’s just a genius without a drop of morality who clings to his beliefs and a false portrayal of Elizabeth.
-It’s sad, but it’s incredibly delicious to read about.
+It’s sad, but it’s fun to read about.

 I thought I’d get annoyed by the flashbacks embedded into the story between the present hunt and discovery in each chapter.
 But I came to understand it as the heart of the story.